Highlights:

 What is really needed is a virtualized office environment—a place with multiple semi-private spaces where people can interact, including a lunch space, breakout or conferencing rooms, and even virtual “desks” where work can be done.

 Another aspect of a virtual work environment includes support for making the home or remote environment conducive to work.
-While a remote or hybrid work arrangement is preferred by most workers today, it isn’t always easy to find distraction-free work time when schools may shut down suddenly or your child may have to stay home frequently with illnesses or after repeated exposure to COVID-19.
+While a remote or hybrid work arrangement is preferred by most workers today, it isn’t always easy to find distraction-free work time when family responsibilities arise or unexpected situations occur.

 Problem: too many different tools